Homepage of Allan Gut

 interest are the classical limit theorems, some of which I have

-studied for multidimensional index sets, lately, in particular for
+studied for multidimensional index sets,

-moving windows and Cesàro summation.
-Some applications in the area of
+Some papers concern applications in the area of

-sequential analysis and multiple tests/comparisons have also been
+sequential analysis and multiple tests/comparisons,

-paradox or game have also emerged.
 During a period of

 around 1 1/2 years my main occupation was the writing of a textbook